Travel Sentry: Master key compromise

 In a 2014 article in the Washington Post, a picture of the special tools was included, and while this picture was later removed, it quickly spread.
 Security researchers have pointed out that anyone can now make new master keys and open the locks without any sign of entry, and the locks can be considered compromised.
 It is likely that professional thieves have possessed the master keys well before the publication, perhaps by reverse engineering the TSA-approved locks, and a photo of the keys was previously uploaded in 2011.

+In 2015, a year after the leak, Ars Technica reported that a group of hackers had put together 3D printable model files of the TSA keys and uploaded them on Github.
+Ars Technica printed and tested them out on two Travel Sentry locks, unlocking both of them.
+In 2016, the same group of hackers were involved in 3D printing master keys of Safe Skies, Travel Sentry's competitor, showing that neither brand's locks were safe from being unlocked by anyone.